-Here are “10 Tips for Happy Golden Pet Years” from the ASPCA to help your dog live longer, healthier and more comfortably.
+From the ASPCA, “10 Tips for Happy Golden Pet Years” to help your dog live longer, healthier and more comfortably.

 - Keep your dog or cat at an average weight.
 You should be able to feel, but not see their ribs.

 - There’s no such thing as puppy fat.
 Keep puppies slim not chubby.

 - Well-trained dogs should learn hand signals for sit, down and come at an early age.
 This way, if hearing loss happens later, your dog will still be able to follow direction.

 - Keep your pet active with scheduled exercise and playtime to keep muscles strong to help manage mobility and pain around arthritic joints.

 - Schedule regular veterinary visits for your oldster so you can catch and treat problems before they become serious.